otaviojava/money-api-book/en/chapter5_3.md

 ### Ignoring the exchange rate

-In order to just change the currency whilst ignoring the rate, the method exchange from the `MonetaryOperators` class can be used.
+In order to just change the currency whilst ignoring the rate, the method exchange from the `ConversionOperators` class can be used.

 ```java
 public class ExchangeRateProviderExample5 {